 Tiny Town, Easley, S.C.

 About 20 miles from Pelzer, S.C., where light suit-wearing residents brave electrocution and high utility bills to spread old-fashioned holiday cheer, you’ll find Tiny Town, an elaborate, 30-building-strong Christmas village — complete with a miniature McDonalds and a church — inhabited by a small army of creepy baby dolls and Jesus-on-a-crucifix.
 A local holiday tradition since the 1970s, this charming-but-also-somewhat-unsettling (it all depends on how you feel about hundreds of lifeless eyes watching you) roadside attraction was the labor of love of the late Perry Jennings and his wife, Ollie.
 The couple’s daughter, Pat, is now carrying on the Tiny Town legacy.
-Said Ollie, who passed away in 2009, in a short documentary about the seasonal doll village erected in her front yard: “I’m like the old woman who lived in a shoe who had so many children she didn’t know what to do.
+Said Ollie, who passed away in 2009, in the short documentary above about the seasonal doll village erected in her front yard: “I’m like the old woman who lived in a shoe who had so many children she didn’t know what to do.
 So I’m like her, I got so many dolls I don’t know what to do with ‘em all.”

 Mike Babick’s Christmas House, Prairie Village, Kan.

 Meet Mike Babick, a fellow whose breathtakingly bonkers annual display of holiday cheer at his home on Falmouth Drive in Prairie Village, Kan., would surely send the Grinch running for cover … the Grinch or those with an aversion to hundreds of mechanical dolls slowly lurching in unison within the confines of Santa’s Workshop and other window displays.
-It’s difficult to accurately describe Babick’s controversial, traffic-snarling Christmastime decorating habits — he’s been at it for more than 40 years now — so we’ll let this video do the talking.
+It’s difficult to accurately describe Babick’s controversial, traffic-snarling Christmastime decorating habits — he’s been at it for more than 40 years now — so we’ll let the video above do the talking.